-The $200 million renovation to the Stavros Niarchos Foundation Library (SNFL) on 40th St. and Fifth Ave, formerly known as the Mid-Manhattan Library, finally opened to New Yorkers last month — and patrons were anxiously awaiting news of its brand new rooftop terrace.
+The $200 million renovation to the Stavros Niarchos Foundation Library (SNFL) on 40th St. and Fifth Ave, formerly known as the Mid-Manhattan Library, brought major improvements to the Midtown Branch, but its pièce de résistance remains the stunning rooftop terrace.

 The New York Public Library began renovating SNFL, which hadn’t been updated since the 1970s, in August of 2017.
-It has been quite an expansive project, as the building actually was first designed as a department store!
+It was quite an expansive project, as the building actually was first designed as a department store!
 You can read even more details about the renovation here.

-It was originally supposed to open in May, but was pushed back due to COVID-19.
-Now it’s finally open to visitors, offering nearly full service including general library use and seating, unlimited browsing, computer access, and more (following most other NYPL branches that opened to full capacity on Tuesday, July 6).
-“In-person programs and classes will resume in July at some locations and expand over the coming months,” the NYPL has stated.
+It was originally supposed to open in May 2021, but was pushed back due to COVID-19.
+Now it’s finally open to visitors, offering general library use and seating, unlimited browsing, computer access, and more.

-“This library is exactly what New York needs right now: a truly open and public place accessible to all, where people of all ages and backgrounds can experience wonder, grow in their understanding of the world, and launch on new trajectories that enrich life for all of us,” said Co-President of the Stavros Niarchos Foundation (SNF), Andreas Dracopoulos.
+“This library is exactly what New York needs right now: a truly open and public place accessible to all, where people of all ages and backgrounds can experience wonder, grow in their understanding of the world, and launch on new trajectories that enrich life for all of us,” said Co-President of the Stavros Niarchos Foundation (SNF), Andreas Dracopoulos, in a previous statement.